uro98/gratis/README.md

 # Gratis

 This is a Discord bot that scrapes the [r/GameDeals](https://www.reddit.com/r/GameDeals/) subreddit for free deals.
+It sends new deals to channels called "free-games" at 6am and 6pm every day.

 ## Built With